The family signature theorem: Ranicki

+in which the rows are homotopy fibre sequences.
 The lower sequence comes from the metabolic Poincaré--Verdier sequence \cite[Example 1.2.5]{No9II} and the fact that $\mathcal{L}(-)$ is Verdier-localising and bordism-invariant \cite[Theorem 4.4.2]{No9II}.
 The two middle spaces are contractible so this will give the desired compatibility.

 To obtain the middle vertical map in this diagram observe that $\mathrm{Coass}(C_d) \circ |res|$ is the construction from above applied with $K = \Mock_{\partial}^P(d+1)$ and $\phi=res$, the map that classifies the family $\partial_v {E}^P_\partial(d+1) \to |\Mock_\partial^P(d+1)|$.
 Recall that Poincar{\'e} objects in $\mathrm{Met}(\mathcal{D}^p(\bZ), \Qoppa^{[-d]})$ encode Poincar{\'e} objects in $(\mathcal{D}^p(\bZ), \Qoppa^{[-d]})$ equipped with a lagrangian, so we must equip the Poincar{\'e} object $(res)^*(C_d, q_d)$ associated to $\partial_v {E}^P_\partial(d+1) \to |\Mock_\partial^P(d+1)|=|K|$ with a lagrangian.